 Visit Chiang Mai Heritage Spots

-Chiang Mai today, thrives as a bustling city that successfully blends ancient with modern.
-The echoes of the past; in the temples, the silverwork.
-Remind us of Chiang mao heritage.
+Chiang Mai today thrives as a city that successfully blends ancient with modern.
+The echoes of the past, in the temples, the silverwork, all remind us of Chiang Mai’s heritage.
 The Sunday Walking Street tell us traditions haven’t stagnated but have become a living legacy.

-Chiang Mai is a treasure trove for heritage lovers.
+Chiang Mai is a treasure trove for heritage travellers.
 It has many stunning temples to wander around in contemplation.
-The old city, with its narrow sois that zig-zag the city, traditional houses, and busy night markets is a place where you can immerse yourself in the local arts and crafts scene whilst appreciating the city’s unique Lanna culture.
+The old city, with its narrow sois that zig-zag the city, traditional houses, and busy night markets, is a place where you get to immerse yourself in the local arts and crafts scene whilst appreciating the city’s unique Lanna culture.